Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Introduction

-In more detail, we propose a new QA-Memory-Augmented Transformer (\modelname) with better compositionality paired with a lower complexity training strategy. \modelname is based on T5-encoder-decoder~\cite{raffel2020exploring} paired with an integrated key-value memory~\cite{khandelwal2019generalization,borgeaud2021improving} populated with question-answer pairs (See~\autoref{fig:architecture}).
-Given an input, the encoder generates a query representation scored against the QA memory to retrieve the top-K relevant QA pairs.
-The encoder then reprocesses the input along with the retrievals forming a QA-injected representation which is passed to the decoder to attend and generate.
+In more detail, we propose a new QA-Memory-Augmented Transformer (\modelname) with better compositionality paired with a lower complexity training strategy. \modelname is based on a T5 encoder-decoder~\cite{raffel2020exploring} paired with an integrated key-value memory~\cite{khandelwal2019generalization,borgeaud2021improving} populated with question-answer pairs (See~\autoref{fig:architecture}).
+Given an input, the encoder generates a query representation scored against the QA memory and retrieves the top-K relevant QA pairs.
+The encoder then reprocesses the input along with the retrievals forming a QA-injected representation which is passed to the decoder to attend to and generate.

-To reduce the training (fine-tuning) sample complexity, we propose to first pre-train \modelname on a large-scale corpus to teach the model how to search and interpret QA-pairs and then fine-tune it for different downstream tasks.
+To reduce the training (fine-tuning) sample complexity, we propose to first pre-train \modelname on a large-scale corpus to teach the model to retrieve and interpret QA pairs.
 We construct the pre-training corpus by leveraging existing methods for question generation, producing a very large set of potentially interesting questions from text passages ~\cite{zhou2017neural,alberti2019synthetic,lewis2021paq}.
-For each QA pair, we take the passage it was generated from and mask the answer.
-The model is then trained by retrieving and using an appropriate QA pair to recover the answer.
+For each QA pair and the passage it was generated from, we mask the answer and train the model to fill the mask by retrieving and using an appropriate QA pair.
 We show that pre-training greatly boosts the model's performance and helps the model generalize to different domains.
-For example, the pre-trained model can achieve zero-shot performance of 40\% EM on NQ and TriviaQA without \emph{any} fine-tuning.
+For example, the pre-trained model can achieve a zero-shot performance of 40\% EM on NQ and TriviaQA without \emph{any} fine-tuning.

 The effectiveness of this pre-training task means that we can avoid the expensive latent training procedure used by RePAQ, and instead use an efficient two-stage training pipeline.
 In the first stage, we use a small local in-batch memory of QA pairs to optimize the QA pair encoder.
 We then freeze the encoder and construct the index for the global memory.
-In the second stage, we retrieve from this fixed global memory and continue to optimize remaining parameters---including the parameters used to construct queries to the global memory---for better performance.
+In the second stage, we retrieve from this fixed global memory and continue to optimize the remaining parameters---including the parameters used to construct queries to the global memory---for better performance.